Brokerage APIs

 Tradier will often open your account within 24 hours and if you mention OneOption as the referral source they will turn the data on as soon as the account is opened.
 Your account needs to be funded after 30 days or they will turn the data off.
 This is a fantastic way to try Option Stalker Pro with real-time streaming consolidated data without immediately moving funds.
 For customer support, it has also been our experience that the Tradier trade desk is easy to reach.
 They also offer a $10/month flat-fee commission rate that includes data and unlimited stock and options trades (they do pass through exchange fees which are negligible: Tradier Commissions).
 Tradier is licensed in many countries and that list is growing.
 They also offer paper trading and you can view/trade other accounts that share that same log in.
 At this time, they do not offer futures trading.

-The big advantage of using TD Ameritrade (TDA) as your broker is their platform thinkorswim (TOS).
+The big advantage of using Schwab as your broker is their platform thinkorswim (TOS).
 It is one of the better charting platforms on the market with a large user base.
-TDA also has a robust mobile app.
-They were recently acquired by Charles Schwab.
 Unfortunately, they were late to the API game.
 Tradier and Interactive Brokers have been offering their APIs for many years.
-TDA released their API shortly before the takeover and it seems in many ways to be a work in progress.
+Schwab released their API much later and it seems in many ways to be a work in progress.
 After the takeover, I believe the API went to the back-burner with development focused on the merger.
 It is uncertain whether Schwab will continue to support it, but I suspect they will.
-In general, it works well.
-They do throttle their data at the application level meaning they monitor all OneOption (Option Stalker Pro) data consumption.
-When it reaches the limit, we request additional capacity.
-This is not an ongoing issue and we only have to address it during large big spikes in our user base.
-When you initially get the TD Ameritrade sign in popup when starting Option Stalker Pro (OSP), a message mentions being able to withdraw funds through the API.
-Ignore it, that is not remotely true.
-Not only do they not offer that functionality, even if they did we would not enable it.
+We are waiting for them to finish building it.

 Setup & Usage